armindarvish/consult-gh/README.md

 # Contributions

-This is an open source package, and I appreciate feedback, suggestions, ideas,&#x2026; If you want to contribute to the code, please open a pull request.
+This is an open source package, and I appreciate feedback, suggestions, ideas,&#x2026;

+If you want to contribute to the code, please note that the main branch is currently stable (as stable as a work in progress like this can be) and the develop branch is the current work in progress.
+Start from the develop/main accrodingly and create a new branch with names such as feature/name-of-the-fature or fix/issue, &#x2026; Do the edits and then create new pull requests when you are done with your edits.
+Importantly, keep in mind that I am using a **literate programming approach** (given that this is a small project with very limited number of files) where everything goes into consult-gh.org and then gets tangled to appropriate files (for now that includes consult-gh.el and consult-gh-embark.el).
+If you open a pull-request where you directly edited the .el files, I will likely not approve it because that will then get overwritten later when I tangle from the .org file.
+So always only edit the .org file and tangle to .el files.
+Also for updates in the README, you should edit the README.org and then export it to README.md.

 # Acknowledgments